Guest post by Mona Johnson & Jaret Foster, Tournant

 n side up.
 Place lid on Dutch oven and simmer over medium-low heat for 35-40 minutes, until tender and cooked through.
 During this time, monitor intermittently to for heat and moisture, adjusting heat to keep at a steady simmer and adding more liquid if sauce is getting too thick or appears to be drying out.

 At this point, the tops of the chicken thighs should be peeking out of the sauce.
 To brown the chicken, place dutch oven over low heat and pile coals on top of the lid.
-After about 8-10 minutes, use a lid lifter or fire gloves to carefully lift the lid.
+After about 8-10 minutes, use a lid lifter or open fire gloves to carefully lift the lid.
 You want the chicken to be a tantalizing golden brown and the sauce to be slightly thickened.
 If additional time is needed, replace the lid and add additional coals, cooking until nicely browned.

 Sprinkle finished dish with Jacobsen Rosemary Salt, reserved toasted pepitas, sliced radishes, and cilantro leaves.
 Scoop onto plates with plenty of sauce and serve with warm tortillas, sliced avocado, and shredded cabbage.